History of California High-Speed Rail: Funding

+As of January 2024, the projection of funding is given in the draft 2024 Business Plan, detailed in Chapter 3.

 Proposition 1A Bond funds

 On November 4, 2008, California voters approved Proposition 1A, a measure to construct the initial segment of the network.
 The measure authorized $9 billion in bond sales for the construction of the core segment between San Francisco and Los Angeles/Anaheim, and an additional $950 million for improvements on local railroad systems, which will serve as feeder systems to the planned high-speed rail system.

 Federal funds

 On October 2, 2009, Governor Arnold Schwarzenegger unveiled California's official application for ARRA (the American Recovery and Reinvestment Act of 2009) high-speed rail stimulus funding.
 The total amount of the application was $4.7 billion, representing more than half of the federal $8 billion allocated for high-speed rail.
 On January 28, 2010, the White House announced that California would receive $2.35 billion of its request, of which $2.25 billion was allocated specifically for California High Speed Rail, while the rest was designated for conventional rail improvements.
 On October 28, 2010, the federal government awarded the Authority a further $900 million for passenger rail improvements, including $715 million specifically for the high-speed rail project, but with the requirement that it be used for the Central Valley segments from Merced to Fresno, or Fresno-to-Bakersfield.
 On December 9, 2010, the federal Department of Transportation reallocated $1.2 billion in high-speed rail funding from states that had rejected it.
 Of this, $624 million was redirected to the Authority for use on the Initial Construction Section.
 On May 9, 2011, the federal Department of Transportation reallocated an additional $2 billion in federal high-speed rail funding from Florida, which had rejected it.
 The DOT awarded $300 million to the Authority for a 20 mi extension from Madera north to the Chowchilla Wye.